 The NAHB encourages comments and opinions from visitors of our websites and NAHB’s social media communities.
 Constructive criticism and healthy debate are welcome, as long as they do not stray off-topic, are appropriate in nature and are beneficial to other readers.

 On NAHB-managed social media communities such as Facebook and LinkedIn, any comments that violate the NAHB policy will be removed after they are posted.
 Currently, all comments on NAHB websites enter an approval queue for review by NAHB before being posted on the websites.
+No anonymous comments will be posted.
+On the NAHBNow blog, only member comments will be posted.

 Relevant and appropriate comments will be posted, but comments that are inappropriate will be removed from the NAHB website, affiliated sites, and associated social media groups.
 Such comments include: